GluuFederation/docs-oxd-prod/3.1.4/sources/api/index.md

 The client must first register itself with the `oxd-server`.

-If registration is successful, oxd will dynamically register an OpenID Connect client and return an identifier for the application which must be presented in subsequent API calls.
+If the registration is successful, oxd will dynamically register an OpenID Connect client and return an identifier for the application which must be presented in subsequent API calls.
 This is the `oxd_id` (not to be confused with the OpenID Connect Client ID).

 `register_site` has many optional parameters.